 The TRRC assists its member governments with conducting single or multi-county transportation plans, which include road, bridge, bicycle and pedestrian, and transit improvements for each study area.
 Transportation plans are conducted in collaboration with the Georgia Department of Transportation (GDOT), the TRRC, and local governments within each study area.
 In recent years, the following local governments have completed single or multi-county transportation plans.

 - Butts County Transportation Plan - 2008

 - Lamar, Pike, Upson Transportation Plan - 2003

 - I-75 South Interstate Project Recommendations - 2015

 - Georgia Freight and Logistics Study 2012

 The TRRC is involved with transit planning activities at the local and regional levels.
 TDPs are developed to assess existing transit conditions where transit service exists, or to assess the need for transit service in areas that are not currently served by public transit.
 Each TDP consists of an executive summary, a demographic analysis, service goals, performance and demand analysis, and a four- to five-year capital outlay.

-The TRRC’s Mobility Manager brings together key community leaders, transportation service providers, planning organizations, and other stakeholder organizations within the TRRC’s 10- county region.
-The Mobility Manager builds regional “partnerships” that serve as the basis for the “coordination” of essential public transit services.
+The TRRC’s Planning Staff and Mobility Manager brings together key community leaders, transportation service providers, planning organizations, and other stakeholder organizations within the TRRC’s 10- county region.
 The Mobility Manager develops and distributes information that explains how to use the available resources in meeting diverse travel needs.